PNG continues to face enormous challenges in providing access to quality health services and education opportunities for all Papua New Guineans.

 We are focusing our efforts in health and education to develop PNG’s own capacity to deliver services to its population using its own resources.

 Australia is assisting PNG to achieve a more effective health system, targeting improvements in maternal and child health and communicable disease control.
 To maximise the influence of our investments we focus on key areas of the health system, including workforce, infrastructure and financing.
-Our investments in HIV are progressively shifting to PNG Government responsibility, while maintaining a focus on most-at-risk populations.
-We are continuing to work to make inroads against malaria and tuberculosis.
+Our investments in HIV are progressively shifting to supporting the PNG Government’s ability to address its responsibilities, while maintaining a focus on most-at-risk populations.
+Our efforts are continuing to make inroads against malaria and tuberculosis.
 We are maintaining partnerships with multilateral agencies and developing a stronger engagement with the private sector and faith-based health services.

 Australia's support for education in PNG focusses on improving access and quality across the sector, including working in the basic, secondary, technical and higher education sub-sectors.
 Our efforts support more students, particularly girls and children with a disability, to enrol in and complete school, to further their education through university or technical college, and to enter the workforce with the skills that they need.
 As part of our changing aid program, the Education Program is investigating opportunities to work with business across the education sector.
 In particular, we are collaborating with business and industry, as well as government, to revitalise PNG’s technical colleges, working to ensure technical and vocational training is strongly linked to industry demand.
 We are also facilitating partnerships between higher education institutions in PNG and Australian universities.